DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

    Key add, delete, and table reset are protected from other writer threads.
 With only this flag set, readers are not protected from ongoing writes.

 *  If the read/write concurrency (RTE_HASH_EXTRA_FLAGS_RW_CONCURRENCY) is set, multithread read/write operation is safe
-   (i.e., no need to stop the readers from accessing the hash table until writers finish their updates.
-Reads and writes can operate table concurrently).
+   (i.e., application does not need to stop the readers from accessing the hash table until writers finish their updates.
+Readers and writers can operate on the table concurrently).
+   The library uses a reader-writer lock to provide the concurrency.

-*  In addition to these two flag values, if the transactional memory flag (RTE_HASH_EXTRA_FLAGS_TRANS_MEM_SUPPORT) is also set, hardware transactional memory will be used to guarantee the thread safety as long as it is supported by the hardware (for example the Intel® TSX support).
+*  In addition to these two flag values, if the transactional memory flag (RTE_HASH_EXTRA_FLAGS_TRANS_MEM_SUPPORT) is also set, the reader-writer lock will use hardware transactional memory to guarantee thread safety as long as it is supported by the hardware (for example the Intel® TSX support).
    If the platform supports Intel® TSX, it is advised to set the transactional memory flag, as this will speed up concurrent table operations.
    Otherwise concurrent operations will be slower because of the overhead associated with the software locking mechanisms.

+*  If lock free read/write concurrency (RTE_HASH_EXTRA_FLAGS_RW_CONCURRENCY_LF) is set, read/write concurrency is provided without using reader-writer lock.
+   For platforms (ex: current Arm based platforms), that do not support transactional memory, it is advised to set this flag to achieve greater scalability in performance.

+*  If, do not free on delete (RTE_HASH_EXTRA_FLAGS_NO_FREE_ON_DEL) flag is set, the position of the entry in the hash is not freed upon calling delete.
+This flag is enabled by default when lock free read/write concurrency is set.
+The application should free the position after all the readers have stopped referencing the position.
+   Where required, the application can make use of RCU mechanisms to determine when the readers have stopped referencing the position.

 Implementation Details
 ----------------------